vaginal laxity treatments jpg

 • Hyaluronic Acid Augmentation: A non-surgical procedure ideal for treating menopausal atrophy, vaginal dryness, and other age-related changes.

 • Use of Energy Devices: Devices like lasers or high-frequency devices should be used by experienced gynaecologists to avoid complications.
+How energy-based vaginal tightening treatments are assessed.

 In summary: